surveysolutions/docs/content/interviewer/config/updating-the-interviewer-application/index.md

 and Roles, and then select Interviewers.
 For Supervisor, simply click on Teams and Roles.

-For Interviewers, the Diagnostics tab of the Interviewer application provides an easy tool for checking whether a new version of Interviewer is available.
+For Interviewers, the <A href="/interviewer/troubleshooting/interviewer-app-diagnostics/">Diagnostics dialog of the Interviewer App</A>
+provides an easy tool for checking whether a new version of Interviewer is available.
 The steps for doing so are discussed immediately below.
 {{< imgproc "images/858258.png" Fit "800x600" />}}